prefab/interpretation/README.md

 interpretation
 ==============

 This Repository contains the core prefab functionality for interpreting pixels from captured screenshots.
+Check out the wiki for this repository to get started!